-early 15c., "dissolved, of loose structure," also "morally lax," from Latin resolutus, past participle of resolvere "untie, unfasten, loose, loosen" (see resolve).
-Meaning "determined, decided, absolute, final" is from c.
-1500, especially in resolute answer, a phrase "common in 16th c."
+It emerged c.
+1500 in the sense of "determined, decided, absolute, final," especially in the phrase resolute answer, which was "common in 16th c."
 [OED].
-From 1530s of persons.
 The notion is of "breaking (something) into parts" as the way to arrive at the truth of it and thus make the final determination (compare resolution).